Key Stage 3 PSHCE

 - Encourage pupils to stay as healthy as possible, both mentally and physically;

-- Promote respect and tolerance of the differences between people in society;
+- Promote respect and understanding of the differences between people in society;

 - Develop the qualities and attributes pupils need to thrive as individuals, family members and members of society;